 - Melt butter and stir in the yogurt.
 Set aside to cool.

 - Wash and slice 1-2 blood oranges thinly.
 Remove any seeds.
 Put the slices in a single layer in the bottom of the pan.

 - Beat the eggs, sugar and vanilla until very light in color and texture, about 2-3 minutes.

 - In a medium bowl, mix flour, baking powder and salt.
 Gently stir the flour mixture into the egg mixture.
 Add the butter mixture and zest to the batter and stir until smooth.

 - Pour the batter into the prepared pan and smooth the top with a spatula.

-- Bake for 34-36 minutes until cake is golden brown on top and a cake tester comes out clean.
+- Bake for 32-36 minutes (but start checking around 25 minutes) until cake is golden brown on top and a cake tester comes out clean.

 - Let cool for 5 minutes before inverting the cake onto a rack or a plate to cool completely.
 Serve with the cardamom+almond ice cream from my previous post, or vanilla ice cream – or simply eat it as it is!